assalielmehdi/sdtd-config/README.md

 4. Commands for managing the cluster:

-   Once connected to the toolbox container, you cane create, manage and delete ressources.
+   Once connected to the toolbox container, you can create, manage and delete ressources.

    - To create and setup a ressouce you can use the command: `create_<ressource>`